-A meeting has been scheduled next month between city of Shawnee officials and leaders of several local Native American tribes over a dispute over sales tax.
+OKLAHOMA CITY — City of Shawnee officials and leaders of several local Native American tribes will meet next month in an effort to resolve a dispute over sales taxes.